Dmytro Polovynka

 Paper domino cards

-Scoring is more complicated than in Tiu-U, but more balanced.
-Therefore, the catch is divided into three types - small, medium and large fish.
 It is worth recalling the mixed pairs from the game Tien Gow in order to better understand the logic of scoring points.

-In addition, there are bonus points:
+In addition, there are bonus points.
+If a person collects:

 Settlements are one-to-one, just like in Jie Long.
 That is, players pay each other the difference in points.
 There is one nuance - if a player has scored 1000 points or more, and the other player has not, then the difference in points between them is doubled.